Sam-Sims/LastFM-Analyser/README.md

 Fill in the config file with your API keys,

 ```
-API key for lastFM (can be found here: https://www.last.fm/api)
+API key for lastFM can be found here: https://www.last.fm/api
-API keys for discogs can be found here: https://www.discogs.com/developers/)
+API keys for discogs can be found here: https://www.discogs.com/developers/
 ```

 ## Usage

-Run the lastfm Downloader first to create the CSV files of your music data, stored in \data `python lastfmdownloader.py`
+Run the lastfm Downloader first to create the CSV files of your music data, stored in \data.

+`python lastfmdownloader.py`

-Run the analyser to create the graphs, stored in \images `python lastfmanalyse.py`
+Run the analyser to create the graphs, stored in \images.

+`python lastfmanalyse.py`